 |11 - Logging||Treat logs generated by microservices as event streams.
 Process them with an event aggregator.
 Propagate log data to data-mining/log management tools like Azure Monitor or Splunk and eventually to long-term archival.|

 In the book, Beyond the Twelve-Factor App, author Kevin Hoffman details each of the original 12 factors (written in 2011).
-Additionally, he discusses three additional factors that reflect today's modern cloud application design.
+Additionally, he discusses three extra factors that reflect today's modern cloud application design.

 |13 - API First||Make everything a service.
 Assume your code will be consumed by a front-end client, gateway, or another service.|

 |14 - Telemetry||On a workstation, you have deep visibility into your application and its behavior.
 In the cloud, you don't.
 Make sure your design includes the collection of monitoring, domain-specific, and health/system data.|